pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

 "Created" events
 ================

-We need to think of suitable names for the particular aggregate events we define in our domain models.
-But the general occurrence of creating aggregate objects requires a general name.
+Generally speaking, we need to think of suitably appropriate names for the particular aggregate events we define in our domain models.
+But the general occurrence of creating new aggregates requires a general name.
 The term "created" is used here for this purpose.
-It is also adopted as the default name for initial events that represent the construction and initialisation of an aggregate.
+This term is also adopted as the default name for initial events that represent the construction and initialisation of an aggregate.

 When the ``Dog`` aggregate class above was interpreted by Python, a "created" event